CodeChefVIT/resources/Design/Fonts.md

 Sans Seriff
 <br>
 a sans-serif, sans serif, gothic, or simply sans letterform is one that does not have extending features called "serifs" at the end of strokes.
 For example : Arial , Arciform.
+Use Sans seriff for most of your projects including UI/UX , some fonts to be noted are Montserrat, Roboto and Raleway.
 <br><br>
 Seriff
 <br>